lunazea-git/lunazea-git/README.md

 - 👋 Hi, I’m @lunazea
 - 👀 I’m interested in computers and programming
-- 🌱 I’m currently learning c++ and bash
+- 🌱 I’m currently learning c and c++